AUP-CS3051-SP23/CS3051-demos/Bananagrams/README.md

   - Each player has an associated game id (another method needs to be used if a player can be in multiple games at once, but let's not worry about that for now)

 **How do you initialize tiles for a game?**
+Create 144 new tiles in the database with the new game_id

 **How do you know what games have been created, are running?**
   - Either